Skip to main content

 Export Contacts Example

-Step 1: Click Add filter
+Step 1: Click Filters, then Add a filter

-Step 5: Select all filtered contacts
+Step 3: Select the filtered contacts

 Adding Contacts to Campaigns